 FanDuel promo code: Get $250 in bonus bets for Oregon-James Madison, 2025 College Football Playoff on Saturday

-FanDuel Sportsbook offers $250 in bonus bets for Miami vs. Texas A&M in the College Football Playoff on Saturday
+FanDuel Sportsbook offers $250 in bonus bets for the College Football Playoff on Saturday

-The College Football Playoff rolls on with three more matchups on Saturday, making it the perfect opportunity for football fans to check out the latest FanDuel promo code, which offers $250 in bonus bets if your first $5 wager wins.
-The first matchup of the day is Miami vs. Texas A&M at noon ET, followed by Tulane vs. Ole Miss (3:30 p.m.) and Oregon vs. James Madison (7:30 p.m).
+Saturday's College Football Playoff schedule is underway, but new users can still take advantage of the latest FanDuel promo code to get $250 in bonus bets if your first $5 wager wins.
+The final game of the day features Oregon vs. James Madison, two teams who rank inside the top 10 in scoring offense.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.